joejenett/i.webthings/_posts/2010-12-21-i_like_long_urls_better.md

 categories:
   - i.webthings
 ---
 Short urls have become the new way of linking thanks to [Twitter](http://twitter.com/iwebthings/) and though I&#8217;m not really crazy about the concept, I decided that if I need to use short urls to automagically show various i.webthings updates in my Twitter feed (using [_Twitterfeed_](http://twitterfeed.com/)), I might as well use my own domain to personalize it a bit.
-So here&#8217;s some _iwebthin.gs_ pointers to the _iwebthings_&#8230;
+So here&#8217;s some _iwebthin.gs_ pointers to the _iwebthings_-

   * <http://iwebthin.gs/iwebthings>
   * <http://iwebthin.gs/simplypersonal>